Schools and associations

 The Greenpower Education Trust started 22 years ago in the UK.
 Meanwhile, nearly 2,000 participating teams are active in 10 countries.
 Belgium is the weakest European player in the number of STEM graduates in higher education.
 That is why we launched the Greenpower Benelux Challenge in 2021.
 Because we need to make STEM more visible, more tangible - and more attractive.

-And so we give teachers the tools for a hands-on curriculum.
+That’s why we give teachers the tools for a hands-on curriculum.

 In a serious project, but with a playful angle.
-Connected to different aspects of the curriculum.
+Connected with different aspects of the curriculum.
 Competitive, but in complete safety.
 And with a concrete and exciting final goal for the youngsters: to race their self-designed and self-built car!

 We enjoyed building the car and it was great to compete against cars from other schools.
 Through the project, we now know more about engineering, working together as a team, listening to others and sharing ideas.